 (continued from previous)

 John’s transformation had accelerated since he stopped relying on digital media and fake news.
-Like a blind person, all his senses were heightened when he gave up paying attention to the fake “windows” that humans had created to look at the world: the LCD screens, the AI deep fake journalists, the corporate-sponsored news that distorted the world’s natural body language.
+Like a blind person, all his senses were heightened when he gave up trying to pay attention to the “fake windows” that humans had created to look at the world: the LCD screens.
+The AI deep fake journalists.
+The corporate-sponsored programs that muddled and distorted the world’s natural body language.

-Another one of the sounds that John could now hear, more vividly than ever, was the sound of the city across the bay.
-It was the combination of millions of sounds, all melting into one, constant white noise: the noise of civilisation.
-Unlike a beehive-type noise, this one had a muting effect: putting humans to sleep, and drowning out all the noises coming from nature.
-The white noise of the city was a giant black hole: noises, people and things disappeared into it, forever lost and disoriented as they spun round and round.
-From tiny footsteps and mouse clicks to diesel engines and fire drills, everything merged into one, big fog.
+Another one of the sounds that John could now hear, more vividly than ever, was that of the city across the bay.
+It was the combination of millions of sounds, all melting into a single, mysterious white noise: the noise of civilization.
+But unlike the mesmerizing sound of a busy beehive, this noise had a muting effect: putting humans to sleep, drowning out individual sounds and voices as well as all the noises coming from nature.
+The white noise of the city was a giant black hole: people and things disappeared into it: from tiny footsteps and mouse clicks to diesel engines and fire drills, everything merged into one, big fog.
 No wonder humans couldn’t see or hear anything in front of them anymore.
-They couldn’t see beyond their sad civilisation, because they had made themselves deaf.
+Everything was covered by a blanket of white noise.
+People grew up in the city never getting to hear the beautiful sound that their own breath makes when they inhale and exhale.
+They never got to experience the paper-like sound of a dragonfly’s wings as they flap in the air, resonating with their ear drum.
+The city inhabitants were unable to see beyond their sad civilization because they had never heard their own heart beating.
+They had made themselves deaf.

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books